mli0603/PolygonMeshVirtualFixture/README.md

   ![](media/igtl_bridge_activate.png)

 ### Interactive Demo - Simple teleop
-This interactive demo runs a simple teleoperation "robot" where the robot position (blue point) is controlled by the red point.
-Drag the red point to move the robot around.
+This interactive demo runs a simple teleoperation "robot" where the robot position (blue sphere) is controlled by the red sphere.
+Drag the red sphere to move the robot around.
 The robot is subject to the mesh virtual fixture, thus it cannot penatrate the skull.
 - Follow [steps for visualization above](https://github.com/mli0603/PolygonMeshVirtualFixture#visualization).
 - Start roscore by `roscore`.
 - Start the demo by `rosrun dvrk_mesh_vf simpleTeleop`.
 - Transform the skull into robot coordinate frame by navigating to `Modules->IGT->OpenIGTLink IF` in 3D Slicer.
 In `I/O Configuration`, select `Skull to PSM` transformation and click on `Send`.
 ![](media/send_transform.png)
-- To control the position, drag the red point.
+- To control the robot position (blue sphere), drag the red sphere.
 ![](media/simple_teleop_demo.gif)

 ### dVRK